-Table 3 presents the results obtained by estimating eq.
-[1] using the negative binomial estimator.
-As for the impact of population, it has been argued that larger countries trade more and, thus, the coefficients relating to population are expected to be positive.
-However, if an exporter is large in terms of population, it may need its production to satisfy domestic demand, so that it may tend to export less (Oguledo and Macphee, 1994).
-On the other hand, it may export more than a small country, as is the case when large firms achieve economies of scale.
+export more than a small country, as is the case when large firms achieve economies of scale.
 The same reasoning can be applied to the case of the importing country: if large, it may either import less because it is likely that the domestic sector finds it profitable to develop and make the country self-sufficient, or it may import more because it cannot satisfy all domestic demand with its own production (Pusterla, 2007).
-Even though these are very general considerations regarding the expected sign of the standard gravity variables, in our case we expect that the EU population will exert a positive effect on EU imports of the products under scrutiny.
-This is basically why EU production in these sectors is negligible, and thus domestic demand may be satisfied by imports alone.
-Indeed, we find, that the population of exporters has a positive impact on EU imports of vanilla beans, crustaceans and molluscs, while the population of EU importers always has a positive and significant effect on imports.
-The GDP pro capita of exporters has a positive effect on EU imports of coffee, vanilla beans and crustaceans, while the coefficient of importers' GDP per capita is positive in the case of cloves and vanilla beans.
+We find that the population of exporters has a positive impact on imports of vanilla beans, crustaceans and molluscs, while the population of EU importers always has a positive and significant effect on imports.
+The GDP per capita of exporters has a positive effect on EU imports of coffee, vanilla beans and crustaceans, while the coefficient of importers' GDP per capita is positive in the case of cloves and vanilla beans.

 The estimated impact of PTAs on EU imports varies across products.
 In particular, it is found that the ordinary GSP enhances the exports of vanilla beans, coffee and crustaceans from developing countries to the EU.
-The trade preferences enjoyed by ACPs are only effective in increasing EU imports of crustaceans, while RTAs have a positive effect on EU imports in every sector (the coefficient is always significant, with the exception of that estimated in the model explaining EU imports of vanilla beans).
+The trade preferences enjoyed by ACPs are only effective in increasing EU imports of crustaceans, while RTAs have a positive effect on EU imports in every sector (the coefficient is always significant, with the exception of that estimated in the model explaining the EU imports of vanilla beans).

-The evidence regarding the effectiveness of EBA is provided by looking at the estimated coefficients of the variables $13LDC{Not-ACP}^{post-2001}$ and $36LDC{ACP}^{post-2001}$ and comparing them with those associated with the variables $13LDC{Not-ACP}^{pre-2001}$ and $36LDC{ACP}^{pre-2001}$ .
+The evidence regarding the effectiveness of EBA is provided by looking at the estimated coefficients of the variables $13EBA{not-ACP}^{post-2001}$ and $36EBA{ACP}^{post-2001}$ and comparing them with those associated with the variables $13EBA{not-ACP}^{pre-2001}$ and $36EBA{ACP}^{pre-2001}$ .
 By referring to the general arguments regarding the positive role of the preferential treatment in enhancing the exports of preferred countries, the sign of the parameters $\beta_5$ and $\beta_7$ is expected to be positive.
+Furthermore, other being equal, we expect that $\beta_5 > \beta_4$ because, in the case of $13EBA{not-ACP}$ the new initiative has introduced a substantial increase on the trade preferences they enjoyed under the ordinary GSP up to 2001.
+As regards the $36EBA{ACP}$ , we find (see § 2) that when exporting the five-sample products included in the analysis to the EU, they received free market access under the Cotonou agreement too and, thus, we expect no difference between $\beta_6$ and $\beta_7$ .